d2l-ai/d2l-en/chapter_linear-regression/generalization.md

 are drawn *independently* from *identical* distributions.
 This is commonly called the *IID assumption*.
-While this assumption is strong, it is worth noting that absent any such assumption we would be dead in the water.
+While this assumption is strong, it is worth noting that, absent any such assumption, we would be dead in the water.
 Why should we believe that training data sampled from distribution $P(X,Y)$